 Instrumentation is what powers AppSignal.
 Without it, we wouldn't know anything about what's going on inside Applications.

-Instrumentation are hooks inside or around frameworks and libraries AppSignal uses to monitor application code.
+Instrumentation is hooks inside or around frameworks and libraries AppSignal uses to monitor application code.
 This instrumentation reports errors and slow code which is sent to AppSignal for analysis.
 Once a problem is detected an alert is sent.

 Learn more about Ruby instrumentation.